jac99/Egonn/README.md

 position is retrieved by finding candidates with the closest global descriptor in the database of geo-tagged point clouds.
 Then, 6DoF pose between a query point cloud and a database point cloud is estimated by matching local descriptors and using a robust estimator such as RANSAC.
 Our method has a simple, fully convolutional architecture and uses a sparse voxelized representation of the input point cloud.
-It can efficiently extract a global descriptor and a set of keypoints with their local descriptors from large point clouds with tens of thousand points.
+It can **efficiently extract a global descriptor and a set of keypoints with their local descriptors from large point clouds with tens of thousand points**.

 ### Our other projects ###
 * MinkLoc3D: Point Cloud Based Large-Scale Place Recognition (WACV 2021): [MinkLoc3D](https://github.com/jac99/MinkLoc3D)